TugboatQA/docs/content/tugboat-cli/install-the-cli.md

 ![Tugboat CLI can't be opened](../../_images/tugboat-cli-cant-be-opened.png)

-Until we're able to release a signed version of the CLI, here's how to workaround this issue:
+Until we're able to release a signed version of the CLI, here's how to work around this issue:

 1. Go into the Finder, and locate the `tugboat` file.
 2. Control-click or right-click the file, and then choose the **OPEN** option